stasm/webapp-langpacks/webapp-langpacks.markdown

   1. Can we skip the protocol part of the manifest URI in the keys of the `languages_provided` object?

-  2. Do we need to explicitly list all l10n resources in the manifest?
+  2. Should we explicitly list all l10n resources in the manifest instead of defining the entry point dir for them?

 Langpack Installation